Cellwise Outliers: HIGH-DIMENSIONAL DATA

 After obtaining the PCA subspace, the algorithm carries out an additional step by applying the casewise MCD estimator to the raw $k$-variate scores.
 This yields an orthogonal set of $k$ loading vectors collected in the loadings matrix $\bV \in \mathbb{R}^{d \times k}$, as well as a scores matrix $\bU \in \mathbb{R}^{n \times k}$ such that $\bhX := \widehat{\bU} \widehat{\bV}^{\btop} + \bone_n\bhmu^{\btop}$.

 Based on the cellPCA results, a \textit{shaded residual cellmap} can be drawn \citep{Hirari:cellGraphics}.
-Figure~\ref{fig:cellPCA} is the map of the octane data of \cite{Esbensen:MultiAnalysis} that contains near infrared (NIR) absorbance spectra of $n = 39$ gasoline samples over $d = 226 > n$ wavelengths.
+The lower panel of Figure~\ref{fig:cellPCA} is the map of the octane data of \cite{Esbensen:MultiAnalysis} that contains near infrared (NIR) absorbance spectra of $n = 39$ gasoline samples over $d = 226 > n$ wavelengths.
 First the cells are colored as in Figure~\ref{fig:cellmap_Topgear} according to their standardized cellwise residual.
-Next, each case with high standardized casewise total deviation is represented by a shade of grey overlaid on its row.
-Note the resemblance with the right panel of Figure~\ref{fig:casecellmixed}.
+Next, each case with low casewise weight is represented by a shade of grey overlaid on its row.
+Note the resemblance with the rightmost panel of Figure~\ref{fig:casecellmixed}.

 \cite{Hirari:cellGraphics} also construct other graphical displays. \cite{Pfeiffer:cellsparsePCA} propose a cellwise robust PCA method that yields sparse loadings.